-As we have just concluded the 1st week of 2012, I can’t help but reflect on the contrasting differences between the start of 2011 and 2012.
-It appears that 2012 is starting in a cautiously more optimistic note compared to 2011.
-The proliferation of Unified Communications, Videoconference, Telepresence, Cloud and Managed Services within the enterprise domain sets up 2012 for continuous growth through quantifiable ROIs and expansion towards the SMB space.
+As begin a new year, I can’t help but reflect on the contrasting differences.
+The proliferation of Unified Communications, Videoconference, Telepresence, Cloud and Managed Services within the enterprise domain sets up continuous growth through quantifiable ROIs and expansion towards the SMB space.

 - The year Unified Communications would truly be defined through proliferation within the enterprise and true ROI established